 Because Royal LePage is committed to strengthening the communities where we live and work, it is the only Canadian real estate company with its own charitable foundation.
 It is Canada’s largest public foundation dedicated exclusively to funding women’s shelters and violence prevention programs.

 Every dollar raised goes directly to helping the more than 30,000 women and children who are helped each year by the shelters and support programs we fund.
 Since 1998, the Shelter Foundation has raised more than $24 million and currently supports 200 local women’s shelters and national partners.
 Team Broady, together with other Royal LePage agents across the country, donates a portion of their commissions to the Shelter Foundation.
 Over the years Libby has organized Christmas Auctions and Garage Sale fundraisers with our Royal LePage Elite office in support of our local West Island Women's Shelter.
 Team Broady also organizes other fundraising activities such as our Pumpkin Giveaway, in aid of our local Shelter.

-In August 2015, Libby & Sean trekked to the lost city of Machu Picchu in Peru in support of the Royal LePage Shelter Foundation and raised funds to help the women & children in need.
-For eight days, they trekked at high altitudes, slept in tents, and went without running water, electricity and cell phone service, together with colleagues from Royal LePage offices across Canada raising funds for their local Shelters.
-It wasn’t easy, but they prepared themselves physically and mentally for the challenge for months.
-Each dollar they raised and every step they took made it easier for women and children to walk safely away from violence.
+In August 2015, Libby trekked to the lost city of Machu Picchu in Peru in support of the Royal LePage Shelter Foundation and raised funds to help the women & children in need.
+For eight days, she trekked at high altitudes, slept in a tent, and went without running water, electricity and cell phone service, together with colleagues from Royal LePage offices across Canada raising funds for their local Shelters.
+It wasn’t easy, but she prepared herself physically and mentally for the challenge for months.
+Each dollar she raised and every step she took made it easier for women and children to walk safely away from violence.

-Their fundraising goal was to raise $10,000 for the local Shelter, and thanks to all those who so generously sponsored them on this venture, they raised $12,500 for the Shelter Foundation.
+Her fundraising goal was to raise $10,000 for the local Shelter, and thanks to all those who so generously sponsored them on this venture, she raised $12,500 for the Shelter Foundation.
 As a group, nearly $500,000 was raised to help fund shelters across Canada.